forcedotcom/salesforcedx-apex/contributing/publishing.md

 ## Prerequisites

 1. Every merge to 'main' automatically gets published with a minor version upgrade.
-These release process detailed here applies only for the case where a major version or a patch version upgrade is required.
+The release process detailed here applies only for the case where a major version or a patch version upgrade is required.
 1. Publisher has a valid CircleCI token for the forcedotcom organization.
 More info on CircleCI's doc [Create a Personal API token](https://circleci.com/docs/2.0/managing-api-tokens/#creating-a-personal-api-token).
 1. Publisher is a part of the GitHub team 'PDT'.